|

 near the Olympic Stadium.
 It is known today as the Waldbühne, and is used for

-rock concerts. (left - Werner Rittich, "Architektur und Bauplastik der
+rock concerts. (above left - Werner Rittich, "Architektur und Bauplastik der

 |